diogro/expressionVariance-manuscript/main.md

 These authors also find a link between gene network connectivity and expression variance, consistent with the effect we find using the gene expression variance rank.
 Also, the pattern of variance alteration differed across diseases, with Parkinson's patients showing increased expression variance, and Schizophrenia patients showing more constrained patters of expression.
 The authors hypothesizes that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks.
+This suggests several types of shifts in gene expression variation are possible, with different outcomes.
+We highlight three different possibilities:
+First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
+Second, high variance genes, expected to be reactive to changes in the environment, could become less variable, indicating reduced capacity to responding to external stimuli.
+Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
+Any one of these changes in expression variance pattern could have major physiological consequences.

-Presumably genes will differ in their capacity to maintain their baseline variation levels, and changes in the variation level of some genes could have major physiological consequences.
+Presumably genes will differ in their capacity to maintain their baseline variation levels.

 __Drafts:__